 Start: Bridlington (parking at long stay car park near the train station) End: Bempton (catch the train back to Bridlington) Terrain: Cliff top coastal path - muddy in places depending on time of year.
 Lots of ups and downs Good for: Bird watching Refreshments: Plenty of places on the way.
 Distance: Roughly 11 miles You start this walk in Bridlington.
 From the long stay car park near the station, head to the seaside, past the amusement arcades and funfair rides.
 This is a quintessential English seaside town, with an air of faded glory and the feeling that just a bit more love, attention and sunshine could restore it into something lovely.
 But on the day I did this walk, it was a blustery, overcast April day with a hint of summer on offer.
 I wanted headspace, so was keen to get away from the people strolling along the beachside promenade.
 I followed the track that runs alongside the little landtrain, ferrying passengers from Sewerby Hall to the beach.
 A row of memory benches lines the other side of the path.
 I couldn't help but imagine that the people in whose memories those benches were left must have been the sociable type as they were packed in one after the other with plenty of seats to be had should you need one at this early stage.
 Just past Sewerby Hall you pass a cricket club that has got to have the most spectacular setting of all cricket clubs in England.
 Hit a six and you could well send your ball over the cliff top and onto the beach below.
 Leaving the cricket club and crowds behind, I at last had the path to myself.
 The sea to my right lay grey and brooding under a heavy sky while the chalk cliffs marched onwards to the north.
 I love the feeling of being alone on a cliff with just the circling seabirds and the occasional sheep for company.
 The path dipped down to Danes Dyke, a pretty little nature reserve that at one point drops down to the sea.
 You can access the beach here and be free from the busier Bridlington beaches.
 Danes Dyke actually runs for 4km across the whole of Flamborough Head and is thought to be some kind of defensive structure from the Dark Ages or Roman period.
 Climb up the steps on the other side and make your way towards South Landing of Flamborough Head.
 As you follow the path, you will start to see the rock formations formed by coastal erosion at Flamborough Head, which is made of sheer chalk cliffs that have gradually had bites taken out of them by the sea.
 Take your time here and enjoy the waves crashing in and around the rock formations.
 Head up past the Flamborough head lighthouse.
 If you need refreshments, there is a cafe near the carpark too.
 Keep following the path until you reach the north landing, where once again you can get refreshments and a public toilet and not far beyond that, is Thornwick Bay, where you can access the beach depending on the tide.
 There are old smugglers caves and the famed Thornick Nab (a rock arch) to be explored if the tide is out.
 And yet another cafe is on offer if you want a nice cup of tea.

 Ignoring the busy holiday park to your left, keep following the path, looking out and back over the rock formations.
 Depending on the time of year, keep your eyes peeled for seabirds.
 All along this stretch of coast, the RSPB has built little bird watching landings from which to view Puffins, Gannets, Kittwakes, Guillemots, Herring Gulls, Razorbills and Shags.
 I passed a young chap who was packing up a long range lens camera.
 I asked him what he'd been doing.
 He explained that he was counting puffins for the RSPB.
 Apparently they have just two days in which the puffins sit on the sea, feeding, before they head off to lay their eggs.
 So time is of the essence.
 I noticed many more people all doing the same as I walked along the path.
 I did wonder how on earth they count a bunch of tiny black dots bobbing about on the sea!
 I took plenty of time looking at the birds from the various platforms before heading inland.
 There is a RSPB centre at Bempton with another cafe (seriously, no need to take a lunch with you for this walk).
 I then walked the mile from there into the middle of Bempton to catch the train back to Bridlington.
 A lovely walk with plenty of wildlife, geology and beaches.
 If you are a woman who loves to walk, join Glamoraks for free.
 It's a way to find other women to walk with, get inspiration and rediscover your sense of adventure.
+I would never consider myself a brave person.
+I'm scared of heights and cows and caterpillars.
+I don't do scary rollercoasters, go in confined spaces or jump off high things.

 But I have decided that I want to take on a challenge that scares me.
 Many people will think I am insane for considering it.
 Others might shrug and think it's not that scary.
 I'm not doing this to compare my adventure ability with anyone else.
 I'm doing it to prove to myself that I can.
 (And to give me the content for a book, which I want to write.)
 I have set myself a goal to not only do this adventure, but have written the book and become a speaker about how to challenge yourself by the end of of next year.
 And unless you set big, scary audacious goals and tell people about them, life will just stay the same.
 I'm tired of waiting for a magic wand.
 I'm making my own magic.
 My plan: To walk the Cape Wrath Trail.
 On my own.
 April/May 2018.
 The Cape Wrath Trail is considered the UK's toughest long distance walk.
 It's not the longest.
 In fact it's only 200 - 250 miles.
 The reason the mileage is approximate is because there is not an actual trail.
 There is no lovely way marked footpath.
 You have to find your own way from Fort William to Cape Wrath, the most north westerly point in the UK.
 The way goes through some of Scotland's wildest terrain, boggiest ground and most remote areas.
 It is tough walking where every mile feels double that.
 Not only will I have to navigate my way using a map and compass, I will have to carry everything I need on my back.
 My accommodation will be a tent, wild camping anywhere I can find a not boggy piece of ground.
 Or staying in very, very remote bothies (little stone huts that provide four walls, a roof and a fireplace, with little more.)
 I will have to carry my own food - there are not many places to restock en route.
 Access to water will be less of an issue, but will require purifying.
 Staying dry will be a major challenge.
 In fact, I can expect to have wet feet for the 20 (to 30) days it will take me (depending on how lost I get).
 If I go too early, there will be too much snow/cold.
 If I go too late, there will be too many midges.
 If I go from August onwards, I'll come across deer stalkers doing a deer cull.
 And when I get to Cape Wrath I will need to ring the MOD to find out if they are practicing live drills or dropping real bombs.
 They typically do this in April.
 Upon reaching Cape Wrath, when you are supposedly done, there is a long slog over bogs to reach a tiny ferry, which may or may not be running depending on the weather and the sobriety of the skipper.
 Once across the Kyle of Durness, I will need to get back home.
 There is a very limited bus service.
 I have walked 192 miles during the coast to coast.
 But I have never carried my kit on my back (except for one 1 mile walk to a wild camp).
 I have wild camped on my own once, close to home in sight of humanity.
 This walk will require massive physical, mental and emotional endurance.
 Getting lost, running out of food and crossing rivers are the three big challenges (the rivers can be particularly dangerous if in spate).
 I expect to cry a lot.
 But I want to know that I can find my way in the wilderness.
 And I want to embrace the solitude and amazing views.
 I think everyone needs to test their endurance at some point in their life.
 I've done other challenges, but nothing on my own.
 And frankly, why start small?
 If you're going to go solo, go REALLY solo to one of the last remaining wild spaces in the UK.
 In the words of Rafiki from Lion King, 'It is time.'
 My husband has kindly agreed to me doing this and some how I'll sort out childcare cover.
 I will take a satellite emergency tracker so that should I get into real trouble I can call the rescue team and so that my path can be plotted at all times.
 I have booked myself into a Mountain Navigation Skills course for November and will have my silver certificate by the time I go, with possible additional training should I feel I need it.
 Plus I will be doing practice walks in boggy ground carrying a heavy pack.
 I do not want to have to call the emergency services unless absolutely necessary so I won't be going into this ill prepared.
 I know that for many women, the thought of being alone in a bothy with strange men who happen to also be there may seem dangerous.
 But it is highly unlikely that people walking that trail are the type to go raping and murdering.
 I doubt they'd have the energy!
 I have applied for an adventure grant (fingers crossed) to cover the costs and have got in touch with a mad man who has run it in 8 days, getting tips and advice from him.
 I have the maps and guide book.
 I AM GOING TO DO THIS EVEN IF IT SCARES THE SHIT OUT OF ME.
 There.
 I said it.
 No turning back now.
 So why should a mother in her forties choose this over having a comfortable bed and a nice holiday with her children in the sun?
 I do question my own sanity.
 But I also know that inside me is a secret adventurer.
 Not a very brave adventurer, but an adventurer all the same.
 Every single time I have pushed myself out of my comfort zone, I come back feeling a little more confident, a little more capable and a little more comfortable in my own skin.
 As they say, it's only when you get lost that you truly find yourself.
 What's your challenge for 2018?
 Please join me in the Glamoraks group on Facebook to share any adventures you may have planned.
 They don't have to be a multi-day hike through the wilds of Scotland.
 Just tackling whatever is out of your own comfort zone is enough.
 Seriously.
 If you have never put on a pair of hiking boots and even walked a mile, make that your challenge.
 This is not a competitor sport.
 It's not about who has gone the furthest or done the toughest thing, it's about pushing your own personal levels of comfort so that you can discover just how remarkable you are.
 And trust me, you are remarkable.
 You just need to realise it.
 Next weekend I will be heading to a festival.
 I'll be sleeping in a tiny tent in a field with a bunch of strangers.
 I won't know a soul there.
 I'll be doing some activities I've not tried before.
 I have no idea what to expect.
 If I'm honest, there's a big part of me that wants to pull out of it.
 But I am going.
 Here's why: